-Whether you’re securing your future or ending your relationship, for help and advice from a solicitor specialising in civil partnerships and same sex marriage, call us on 0117 325 2929 or complete our online enquiry form.
+For help and advice from a solicitor specialising in civil partnerships and same sex marriage, call us on 0117 325 2929, click here to make an immediate start online or complete our online enquiry form.

 In some areas of family law, we offer a complimentary introductory meeting with a member of our family law team.
 This 30-minute meeting is designed for you to get to know your solicitor and to discuss your options.
 If specific advice is required and you’d like to continue past the 30 minutes, please let your solicitor know and you may be able to carry on into a more detailed consultation.
 This time will be chargeable, but your solicitor will tell you how much it will be.